 - Existing Medical Problems

 Lymphoma, a type of cancer, can also bring about dandruff in cats.
-However, given the nature of the health condition, the focus of treatment is more on the cancer itself and not the dandruff.
+However, given the nature of the health condition, the focus of treatment is more on cancer itself and not the dandruff.
 Another health condition that may cause dandruff in cats is hyperthyroidism.
 This occurs because of excessive production of thyroid hormones.
 This leads to a very rapid differentiation of cells, leading to dryness of the skin.

 - Nutritional Deficiencies